Brent Burns scores 2, Sharks beat Devils 4-1

 PA Parenteau scored for the Devils and Corey Schneider made 34 stops as New Jersey lost for the eighth time in the last nine home games.

-Burns wiped out the Devils' lead with a pair of second-period tallies.
+Burns wiped out the Devils' lead with his second-period tallies.

 The defender ripped a wrist shot over Schneider's glove at 2:27 to knot the score.

 Burns unleashed another of his laser wristers, this time off the left post and into the net, at 7:46 to give the Sharks the lead.

-He has 24 goals and 59 points to pace all blueliners.
+''Both were kind of the same,'' Burns said. ''Good work down low by the forwards getting it up to the blueline.
+Then it's just traffic and shooting.''

+''That's the kind of player he is,'' Schneider said of Burns. ''There's not many like him, especially from the back end who can change the course of a game.
+It's plays like that.
+He can join rush, stickhandle through the whole team.
+There are point shots he can make that very few, if any, defenseman in the league can make.

+''We wanted to key on him and make sure he didn't have an impact on the game.
+But he did.''

-Thornton added a third Sharks goal in the period at 11:22.
+Thornton added the third Sharks goal in the period at 11:22.

 The Devils tried to rally late in the period as Taylor Hall and Stefan Noesen had close-in chances denied by Jones.